tomy2105/KnowledgeNotes/cpp/cpp11.md

 ### Uniform method for computing the return type of function objects

+Template class `std::result_of` that allows one to determine and use the return type of a function object for every declaration.

 ## Improved C compatibility

 ## Features removed or deprecated